chudley/manta-buckets-api/docs/index.md

 }
 ```

-Paste into `~/.bash_profile` or `~/.bashrc` and restart your terminal to pick up the changes.
+Paste into `~/.bash_profile` or `~/.bashrc` and restart your terminal to pick

-    pbpaste > ~/.bash_profile

-And edit the file, replacing `$JOYENT_CLOUD_USER_NAME` with your actual cloud username.
+up the changes.

+The following environmental variables will need to be set (see
+[Authentication](#authentication) above for more details):

+    export MANTA_USER=<username>
+    export MANTA_KEY_ID=<ssh-key-finger-print>
+    export MANTA_URL=<url-to-manta>

 This all is setup correctly you will be able to:

-    $ manta /$MANTA_USER/stor
-    $ manta /$MANTA_USER/stor/moved -X PUT -H "content-type: application/json; type=file"
-    $ manta /$MANTA_USER/stor/foo -X PUT -H "content-type: application/json; type=directory"
-    $ manta /$MANTA_USER/stor -X GET
+    $ manta /$MANTA_USER/buckets -i -X OPTIONS
-    {"name":"foo","type":"directory","mtime":"2013-06-16T05:42:56.515Z"}
-      {"name":"moved","etag":"bfaa3227-3abb-4ed6-915a-a2179f623172","size":0,"type":"object","mtime":"2013-06-16T05:42:45.460Z"}
+    HTTP/1.1 204 No Content
+    server: Manta
+    allow: OPTIONS, GET
+    date: Tue, 26 Nov 2019 19:34:48 GMT
+    x-request-id: 84178b7a-9f0a-44b9-8f24-67f07c93c3e3
+    x-response-time: 86
+    x-server-name: 1caf2114-99a7-4731-acd9-4541dd007ef7

 All sample "curl" requests in the rest of this document use the
 function above.
-Throughout the rest of the document, the value of the
-Authorization header is simply represented as `$Authorization`.

 # Errors

 All HTTP requests can return user or server errors (HTTP status codes >= 400).
-In these cases, you can usually expect a JSON body to come along that has the following
+In these cases, you can expect a JSON body to come along that has the following
 structure:

 ``` json